tgrall/tgrall-old.github.io/source/_posts/2017-01-02-getting-started-with-mqtt.markdown

 $ mosquitto_pub -h 127.0.0.1 -t iot_data -m "Hello world"
 ```

-You should see the message `Hello world` in the subscriber window.
+You should see the message `Hello world` in the consumer/subscriber window.

 ### Write your first MQTT Application

-For this example I will write a small Java application with Apache Maven, since it is the language
+For this example I will write a small Java application, since it is the language
 that I am using in my global project.

 #### Maven Dependencies

-Add the Eclipse Paho dependency to your Maven project
+Add the [Eclipse Paho](https://eclipse.org/paho/) dependency to your Maven project

 ```xml
 <dependency>